Nov 6, 2019 | Hotel Management | Reading Time: 5 minutes

 To help hoteliers make this kind of decision without sinking in numbers, graphics and more numbers that don’t even make sense, the revenue management system (RMS) can do this analytic work for you.

 The RMS can predict rates and help you control room inventory.
-Furthermore, if integrated to the hotel PMS, price recommendations are given in real-time, taking into account the check-in and check out of the guests, period of stays, cancellations and more.
+Furthermore, if integrated into the hotel PMS, price recommendations are given in real-time, taking into account the check-in and check out of the guests, period of stays, cancellations and more.

 Bonus: What about guest service?